 This post may contain affiliate links.
 Please read my disclosure policy.

-Unlike some baked French toast recipes, this one doesn’t require overnight soaking.
-Instead, my orange marmalade French toast comes in the form of a sandwich so the cream cheese filling oozes out of the center.
+My orange marmalade French toast comes as a sandwich, so the delicious cream cheese filling oozes out of the center.

 Looking for more ways to amp up your mornings?
-I’ve got several different takes on this breakfast favorite – there’s one that is bursting with blackberries or another made with slices of banana bread.
+I’ve got several different takes on this breakfast favorite, like this French Toast with Warm Berry Syrup, Baked Crunchy French Toast Sticks, or my personal favorite, Banana Bread French Toast!

 process steps for making orange french toast: whisk together eggs, milk, and vanilla; spread bread slices with cream cheese and orange marmalade; dip in egg mixture; place on baking sheet.